dapoadedire/folio-v3/src/content/blog/django-ckeditor.md

 ---
 title: 'How To Add A Custom Rich Text-Editor In Your Django Website'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: "Tutorial on how to add a custom rich text-editor in your Django Website"
 publishDate: 'Jul 01 2022'
 heroImage: '/blog-placeholder-1.jpg'
 tags: ["javascript", "browser"]